leahjia/NodeJS/README.md

 Observer pattern is a common pattern in web-related applications.
 In NodeJS,  there is a provided built-in Event-Emitter class that implements an observer pattern.
 Event-Emitter class allows objects to be both emitter or listeners, and enforce the communication between objects.
 In this case, Nodejs creates a one-to-many dependency between objects so whenever one object changes states, all other dependents can be notified and updated automatically.
 Since NodeJs is highly event-driven architecture, their system requires good communication between different components to make their architecture work.
 Their solution is to provide a built-in event emitter class that can assign emitter or listener properties to components and make these components connect better.

+### Promise Pattern

+Last, but not least, NodeJS uses a promise pattern to deal with asynchronous events.
+In NodeJS' Event Queue component, there will be tons of events fired from different clients.
+To avoid trouble of nested callback and easily manage asynchronous events, NodeJS implements the promise pattern in their event handling system.
+By doing so, NodeJs can chain asynchronous events and ensure that each event is handled in a sequential manner.
+Also, whenever there is an error reported, the following request would be noticed and updated.

 ## Architectural Assessment
 ### Single Responsibility Principle